 - Lowbush blueberries can be divided when dormant.

-- Take softwood cuttings in midsummer; select a healthy shoot that is 4 inches long; cut it above a leaf joint and insert the cutting in acidic potting mix; keep the potting mix just moist.
+- Take softwood cuttings in midsummer; select a healthy shoot that is 4 inches long; cut it above a leaf joint and insert the cutting in an acidic potting mix; keep the potting mix just moist.

-Harvesting and Storing Blueberries
+Harvesting and storing blueberries

 - Blueberry bushes will begin to produce fruit between the second and fourth year after planting.